-Site selection parameters for St. Louis area projects included: footprint of project (must be feasible and fundable); diversity of locations (St. Louis transit system spans two states, numerous municipalities); impact on riding population at that stop; current condition of the stop; and possible barriers to transformation in the community.
+Site selection parameters for St. Louis area projects included: footprint of project (must be feasible and fundable), diversity of locations (St. Louis transit system spans two states, numerous municipalities), impact on riding population at that stop, current condition of the stop, and possible barriers to transformation in the community.
 In addition, possible funding sources/partners are a significant factor on the final decision.
-Grants, matching funds, sponsorships, and fundraising are all possible sources of funding for these projects.